 Heart Saver School Program

-This program is placing Automated External Defibrillators (AEDs) and providing CPR / AED training to the school staff, all middle school students and high school students throughout Snohomish County schools.
+This program is placing Automated External Defibrillators (AEDs) and providing CPR / AED training to the school staff, all middle school students and high school students throughout the City of Everett schools.
 The Everett School District has placed AEDs in every school in their district.
 Nearly every school district in Snohomish County, including several private schools, has also placed AEDs in their school system.